rqlite/rqlite/doc/DATA_API.md

 The behaviour of rqlite when using `BEGIN`, `COMMIT`, `ROLLBACK`, `SAVEPOINT`, and `RELEASE` to control transactions is **not defined**.
 It is important to control transactions only through the query parameters shown above.

 ## Handling Errors
 If an error occurs while processing a statement, it will be marked as such in the response.
-For example.
+For example:

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d "[